lindenb/jvarkit/docs/VcfFilterSequenceOntology.md

       remove the variant if option -r was used and the is no more attribute
       Default: false
     -S, --showacn
-      list the available SO accession and exit.
+      list the available SO terms and exit.
       Default: false
     --vc-attribute-recalc-ignore-filtered
       When recalculating variant attributes like DP AF, AC, AN, ignore